Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Methodology

 \subsubsection{Memory}

 If the agent does not consider previous plans, the plans made at different time will show inconsistency.
-Therefore, the agent should refer to previous plans in its Memory when given another image.
-We ask the agent not to re-plan unless the original plan will fail.
-More importantly, it is hard for the agent to determine whether a step is finished according to the image.
-Thus, when one step is executed, we add it to the Finished Steps in Memory module to inform the agent to proceed to the next step.
+Therefore, the agent should refer to previous plans in its Memory in subsequent rounds of planning.
+More importantly, we found that it is difficult for the agent to determine whether a step is finished according to the image (see Section \ref{sub_a_s}).
+Thus, when a step is executed, we add it to the Finished Steps in Memory module to ask the agent to proceed to the next step.
 In addition, the agent may forget its status during a long-chain mission.
-Inferring implicit status from the plan is not easy for the agent.
-To this end, the Memory module should contain the status of the robot, for instance, whether the robot's hands are occupied.
+Inferring the implicit status from the plan is not easy for the agent.
+To this end, the Memory module should contain the status of the robot.